rcrowther/need/README.rst

 HitRenderer will take a media class.
 This is handy, but the media must be mixed into the context to appear in templates (SearchHitView does this automatically).

 Has two subclasses, HitRendererText and HitRendererImage.
-When as_html() is called on them, they expect a list of dicts (or similar structure)expect three
+When as_html() is called on them, they expect a list of dicts (or similar structure).

 HitRendererText expects, ::